wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 .. tip:: This document compiles all the download links from the following documents to make it easier to install on offline computers or on multiple computers.
 If you are you installing on a single computer that is connected to the internet, you can skip this page.

+.. note:: The order in which these tools are installed does not matter for Java and C++ teams.
+LabVIEW should be installed before the FRC Game Tools or 3rd Party Libraries.

 Documentation
 -------------